PopMaRock/ST-Diffusion-Server-Plugin/README.md

 2. Extract the folder to ./SillyTavern/plugins

 ## Step 2
+1. Go to your SillyTavern install directory (top level)
 1. Open config.yaml in a text editor
 2. Set enableServerPlugins:true
 3. Start Silly Tavern.